fastfetch-cli/fastfetch-wiki/Modules/Global.md

-non-discrete device as `Integrated`, the `memory.*.used` mapping in the `opencl` and `vulkan` JSON, `gpu`'s `hideType` filter in the JSON path, the `gpu` OpenGL memory sentinel, the `de` version dispatch for GNOME Classic and Trinity, `datetime`'s `{day-in-year}` and `{hour-12}`, `colors`' unvalidated `paddingLeft` and `block.width`, and seven schema mismatches — the wrong `display.color.key` / `display.keyWidth` paths in `$defs/keyColor` and `$defs/keyWidth`, the `minLength: 1` on `$defs/key`, the missing `maximum` on `separator.times`, the `cpu` `showPeCoreCount` default, the missing `cpucache.compact`, the missing `colors` bounds, and the two
+non-discrete device as `Integrated`, the `memory.*.used` mapping in the `opencl` and `vulkan` JSON, `gpu`'s `hideType` filter in the JSON path, the `gpu` OpenGL memory sentinel, the `de` version dispatch for GNOME Classic and Trinity, `datetime`'s `{day-in-year}` and `{hour-12}`, `colors`' unvalidated `paddingLeft`, `block.width` and `block.range` elements, `bluetooth`'s single-device numbering, the uninitialised `colorspace` in the macOS `camera` backend, the `dns` element that stayed uninitialised on an unknown address family, `gamepad`'s missing `battery` JSON field and its leaked device strings, and seven schema mismatches — the wrong `display.color.key` / `display.keyWidth` paths in `$defs/keyColor` and `$defs/keyWidth`, the `minLength: 1` on `$defs/key`, the missing `maximum` on `separator.times`, the `cpu` `showPeCoreCount` default, the missing `cpucache.compact`, the missing `colors` bounds, and the two